libra/website/docs/life-of-a-transaction.md

 title: Life of a Transaction
 ---

-To get a deeper understanding of the lifecycle of a Libra transaction, we will follow a transaction on its journey from being submitted to a Libra validator to being committed into the Libra Blockchain.
+To get a deeper understanding of the lifecycle of a Libra transaction, we will follow a transaction on its journey from being submitted to a Libra validator to being committed to the Libra Blockchain.
 We will then “zoom-in” on each logical component of a validator and take a look at its interactions with other components.

 ## Client Submits a Transaction